Clinical Citation Verification: A Comprehensive Guide for Healthcare Professionals

 The impact of citation hallucination on clinical practice is not theoretical.
 Consider a physician managing a patient with atrial fibrillation and CKD stage 4 who asks a CDS tool about anticoagulation strategy.
 The response recommends apixaban at a reduced dose, citing a "subgroup analysis of ARISTOTLE in patients with eGFR 15-30 showing preserved efficacy (HR 0.71, 95% CI 0.48-1.05) with no increase in major bleeding."
 If this citation is fabricated or if the effect size is wrong, the physician may make a prescribing decision based on data that does not exist.
 The consequence is not an academic error — it is a real patient receiving a real medication based on a real clinician trusting a fabricated reference.

-A 2024 survey by Sujan et al. published in BMJ Quality & Safety found that 67% of physicians who use evidence-based CDS tools report that they "rarely or never" independently verify citations when the response appears clinically reasonable and well-cited.
+Surveys of physician behavior consistently find that a majority of physicians who use evidence-based CDS tools rarely or never independently verify citations when the response appears clinically reasonable and well-cited.
 This finding underscores the trust physicians place in citation-bearing responses — and the magnitude of the harm when that trust is misplaced.

 Practical Steps for Physicians to Verify Citations